AurangzebHassan/2-Tier-Web-App-v2.0/README.md

 I have uploaded all the files.
 The folder structure for an Apache Tomcat webapp is not followed here.

-This is the second and more refined frontend version of the first version web app I made.
+This is a more refined version of the first version web app I made.
 Hence, the name 'v2.0'.